 According to the Czech immigration law, the applicant does not have to provide any documents showing the knowledge of the Czech language, nor does he or she has to pass a test, if the age of the applicant is below 15 years old or above 65 years old.
 The same applies if the person has certain disabilities, physical or mental.

-Are there other legal pathways for acquiring the Czech citizenship?
+Are there other legal pathways for acquiring the Czech citizenship in 2021?

 Yes, the new Czech immigration law on citizenship provides several legal options in this sense, which are represented by the following: citizenship by birth, by determination of paternity, by adoption, by being found on the Czech territory, by granting (the process presented above, which is generally the most common way for foreigners moving to Czech Republic) and by declaration.